This is a listing of members of House Lannister that appear in A Song of Ice and Fire.

-- Well-Intentioned Extremist: The last news of him while alive was of a desperate man trying to buy slaves in Volantis to replace half of his crew, who abandoned him when he prepared to sail through The Smoking Sea.
+- Well-Intentioned Extremist: The last news of him while alive was of a desperate man trying to buy slaves in Volantis to replace half of his crew, who abandoned him when he prepared to sail through the Smoking Sea.
 Gerion was never heard from again.

-Gerion's bastard daughter.
+Gerion's bastard daughter, her mother being a woman named Briony.
 She's eleven years old.

 - Arranged Marriage: Tywin arranges for her to marry a natural son of Lord Walder as part of their alliance in exchange for the betrayal of Robb Stark.
 However, Tywin also promised Joy to marry Ser Raynald Westerling as par of his deal with Sybell Spicer.

 - That might actually be a misunderstanding.
 Spicer said that Tywin promised her son would have joy in his marriage and Jaime assumed she was referring to Joy Hill.
 Tywin is dead by then so is not available to clear things up.